dpnm-ni/traffic-gen/README.md

 # traffic-gen
-Generate various type of traffic (VOD, live streaming, IoT, video call, etc.)
+Traffic-gen can be used to deploy various services (VOD, live streaming, IoT, web, video call, etc) and generate traffic to that services.
 ## Run
 Firstly, user should have a `client` and a `server` with docker installed.
 To install docker:
 ```bash
 sh -c "$(wget -O- https://get.docker.com)"
 ```
 User does not need to clone this repo, just run the bellow command(s) depend on the type of traffic needed.
+If user only need to deploy service without generating traffic, just run the command on server side only.

 ### Web traffic
-[wrk2](https://github.com/giltene/wrk2) as the web client and nginx as web server
+[wrk2](https://github.com/giltene/wrk2) as the web client and nginx as web server.
+Webserver serves basic nginx welcome page.
 ```bash
 # Web Server
 docker run -it --init --rm --network=host --name=tg-nginx dpnm/tg-nginx